GasKitela/ip-tracker/README.md

 #Usage

-* run with 'sbt run' ml-ip-tracker directory.
+* run with 'sbt run' ip-tracker directory.

 #Routes

-* GET    /meli-ip-tracker/search
+* GET    /ip-tracker/search

 Initial view, enter here the IP you wish to get information about.
-This will call /meli-ip-tracker/result and show the desired information.
+This will call /ip-tracker/result and show the desired information.

-* GET    /meli-ip-tracker/ip-information/:ip
+* GET    /ip-tracker/ip-information/:ip

 Service to get IP information as JSON.